atharvakanchan25/atharvakanchan25/README.md

 - Artificial Intelligence from the ground up
 - Advanced algorithms and data structures
 - Python and AI-related frameworks like TensorFlow and PyTorch
-- Working on a project titled "Uniexpense: Expense management recommendations for college students"

 ## 💞️ I’m looking to collaborate on ...
 - AI and Machine Learning projects